byjamco/craft-tailwind-merge/README.md

 <a href="" class="rounded-full px-2 font-bold border-6"></a>
 ```

-For full usage take a look at https://github.com/gehrisandro/tailwind-merge-php
+For full usage take a look at https://github.com/gehrisandro/tailwind-merge-php which is a port of https://github.com/dcastil/tailwind-merge.
+All credits go to these two, this is just a wrapper.

 ## Requirements